rajni-kapoor/Sales_project_tableau/README.md

 # Sales_project_tableau
-**It is a dummy hardware manufacture company of electronics which supplies its product to different store in all over India.
+**It is AtliQ hardware manufacture company's data which supplies its product to different store in all over India.
 This project will answer the business questions that a director wants to know about its business to take data driven decisions.**

 **The datasource is mysql where we restore the dump and analyzed the data by running some queries.
 The currency used is INR but we found that in 2 records USD currency was used which was converted into INR in Tableau by conversion**.